abbos-rasulov/My-portfolio-website/README.md

 # My-portfolio-website
-The site is my portfolio website which has been written django web framework in python
+The project is my portfolio website